pliptor/Interleavers/README.md

 # Interleavers

-Tools for permutation and interleaver generation.
+## A collection of tools for permutation and interleaver generation.

+### takeshita-costello folder
-The takeshita-costello folder contains scripts for the generation of takeshita-costello interleavers.
+Contains scripts for the generation of takeshita-costello interleavers.

-These interleavers are also part of Matlab(R).
+These interleavers are can be found in the communications toolbox of Matlab(R).

+### s-random folder
+C++ program for the generation of s-random interleavers.